 Meat eaters, you're not off the hook.
 You can easily screw up a high-protein diet by eating only deli meats and hot dogs.
 Yes, they're high in protein, but they're also filled with health-robbing nitrates, sodium, and antibiotics.
 Skip the processed meats and consume clean protein sources, such as free-range chicken and eggs, wild-caught fish, and grass-fed lamb and beef.

 One more thing, meat eaters: When I say higher-protein diet, I don't mean all-protein diet.
 I certainly don't recommend noshing on only grilled chicken breasts all day.
-In addition to proteins, incorporate plenty of alkalinizing veggies, low-glycemic fruits, healthy carbs such as quinoa and sweet potatoes, and nuts and seeds.
+In addition to proteins, incorporate plenty of alkalinizing veggies, low-glycemic fruits, nuts and seeds, and if you're not following a keto diet, healthy carbs such as quinoa and sweet potatoes.

 Protein powders are a terrific way to get high-quality protein into your diet.
 But which ones should you use?